GrapeSalad/AddressBook/README.md

 | Delete single entry | click on link in list of contact names, then click delete this contact | list of contact names is shown missing the deleted contact |
 | Delete all contacts | click delete all contacts button | native home-page will be displayed due to the list being empty |

-## GH-Pages
-Link to the Gh-pages site:
-grapesalad.github.io/AddressBook

 ## Setup/Installation Requirements

 Go to the Github repository page at https://github.com/GrapeSalad/AddressBook